Pro-government group attacks rally demanding release of "illegally" held Nigerians

 About 60 attackers descended on the group of around 40 protesters outside the government's National Human Rights Commission in the capital Abuja, sending them running for safety.

-The protesters were planning to deliver a list of demands to the Commission, including the release of prisoners such as activist Omoyele Sowore, founder of the Sahara Reporters online news organisation.
+The protesters were planning to deliver a list of demands to the Commission, including the release of prisoners such as activist Omoyele Sowore, founder of Sahara Reporters, an online news organisation.

 Adeyanju, a human rights activist who was imprisoned for more than two months this year, was taken to hospital for treatment.

-Isa Sanusi, a spokesman for Amnesty International, which helped organised the protests, said the incident showed that Nigerians "no longer have the right to come out and express themselves peacefully without being attacked".
+Isa Sanusi, a spokesman with Amnesty International, which helped organised the protests, said the incident showed that Nigerians "no longer have the right to come out and express themselves peacefully without being attacked".

 A government supporter, Ibrahim Kabiru Dala, said: "We are here to commend the government of President Muhammadu Buhari and the security personnel ... we will not allow any other foreign mercenaries or opposition to come and sabotage the government."

-(Reporting By Afolabi Sotunde in Abuja; Additional reporting by Angela Ukomadu in Lagos and Camillus Eboh and Felix Onuah in Abuja; Editing by Giles Elgood)
+(Reporting By Afolabi Sotunde in Abuja; Additional reporting by Angela Ukomadu in Lagos; Editing by Giles Elgood)

 ((Libby.George@thomsonreuters.com; +234 809 065 5059 ; Reuters Messaging: libby.george@thomsonreuters.com))